How to Set Work-Life Boundaries When You Work From Home

-Yes, sometimes working on the weekends (whatever days your weekend consists of) is necessary, but taking time off to recharge can do more for your mental health— not to mention productivity and energy levels —than you might realize.
+Yes, sometimes working on the weekends or other days off is necessary, but taking time off to recharge can do more for your mental health and well-being — not to mention productivity and energy levels —than you might realize.

 Put Some Clothes On